Ogemaw County is named for the Ogemaw Indian tribe who resided in the region, and “ogimaa” is an Ojibwe word meaning “chief” or “leader”.

 Contractor: Gust Construction Company of Cedar Springs

 Description: The building faces north and is a two story buff colored brick, glass and concrete structure.
-The building has vertical glass windows with a large glass area on the east side of the north front where the entrance is located.
-A wide concrete band follows the roof line with brick extending in places to the roof line.
-The roof line is flat.
-The building is named as the Ogemaw County Building.
+The building is located on landscaped grounds in the center of West Branxch.
+The building has vertical glass windows divided by brick pilasters and with a large glass area on the east side of the north front where the entrance is located.
+A wide concrete band follows the flat roof line with brick extending in places to the roof line.
+In the interior, the courtroom is located on the second story.
+The walls are a white color and behind the judge’s bench are wood paneled walls.
+The building houses the County Circuit Court of the 34th Judicial District, County District Court and County Probate Court.
+The building is named as the Ogemaw County Center.

 See: Michigan’s County Courthouses by John Fedynsky